ahmetserdarmutluer/datathon-2026-career-success-regression/README.md

-**Informative missingness.** Missingness is concentrated in a few profile/interview columns and correlates with a *lower* target — i.e. the act of a value being missing is itself predictive, so missing-indicators are kept as features rather than silently imputed away.
+**Informative missingness.** Missingness is concentrated in a few profile/interview columns and correlates with a *lower* target — i.e. the act of a value being missing is itself predictive, so missing indicators are kept as features rather than silently imputed away.

 ![Missing-value rate by column](figures/02_missingness.png)

-**Signal ranking.** Linear correlation and (non-linear) permutation importance agree that `project_quality_score` dominates, followed by the interview and communication scores; classic academic metrics (cgpa, attendance) carry almost no signal — which directly shaped the importance-weighted feature engineering.
+**Signal ranking.** Linear correlation and (non linear) permutation importance agree that `project_quality_score` dominates, followed by the interview and communication scores; classic academic metrics (cgpa, attendance) carry almost no signal; which directly shaped the importance weighted feature engineering.

 ![Top correlations with the target](figures/03_correlation.png)
 ![Permutation feature importance](figures/04_importance.png)